wri/aqueduct_analyze_locations/data_download/instructions.md

 1. [Monthly Baseline](https://github.com/wri/aqueduct_analyze_locations/blob/master/data_download/instructions.md#monthly-baseline)
 1. [Future Projections](https://github.com/wri/aqueduct_analyze_locations/blob/master/data_download/instructions.md#future-projections)

+This [script](https://colab.research.google.com/drive/1wtWUCm7JHHwhGZ8LdrrLcUJkkZsAXNDe), can help you generate the column names programatically.

 # Location columns
 These columns are only added to your data if you analyzed your locations in the online tool.
 Users that download the entire dataset will not have these.